latex3/unicode-data/README.md

 http://www.latex-project.org/lppl.txt.

-The source data (`.txt` files) are supplied by the Unicode Consortium an the following notice applies.
+The source data (`.txt` files) are supplied by the Unicode Consortium and the following notice applies.

 COPYRIGHT AND PERMISSION NOTICE